delta-io/delta-sharing/README.md

 ## API Compatibility

 Here is the list of public interfaces which will remain stable within a major release.
+They are following [Semantic Versioning](https://semver.org/).

 - `delta_sharing.load_as_pandas`
 - `delta_sharing.load_as_spark`